MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 3. Search for, and then select a group that contains your educators or staff, and then click **Next**.
 Educators and staff in the group you select will be assigned a set of policies tailored to their needs.
 Remember that this set of policies is separate from the policies applied to students, which the tool does automatically.
 4. Review your selections.
 5. Select **Apply** to apply your changes.
 This may take a few minutes to complete.
-6. You're on your way but you're not done yet! <br/>Your students and educators or staff are now assigned policies created by the tool but there's a few more things to do.
+6. You're on your way but you're not done yet! <br/>Your students and educators or staff are now set up with policies created by the tool but there's a few more things to do.

     Next, make sure you follow the steps in the [What do I need to do after I run the tool?](#what-do-i-need-to-do-after-i-run-the-tool) section.

 ## What do I need to do after I run the tool?

 ### Step 1: Remove existing policy assignments that conflict with policies set up by the tool

 > [!IMPORTANT]
 > Complete this step only if you have existing policies set up *before* you ran the tool.
-If you're new to Teams and don't have any existing policies other than the policies created by the easy policy setup tool, skip this step and go to step 2.
+If you're new to Teams and don't have any existing policies other than the policies created by the tool, skip this and go to step 2.

 ***